Your Complete Guide to Improving Email Deliverability

 One of the first things you need to do is establish the legitimacy of your IP.
 You can say that the success of your email deliverability depends on this.
 If your site has been accused of spamming in the past, change your IP address.

 When you create a new email address, you also need to make sure you don’t send out too many emails at once.
 Try to send emails to people who will most likely reply to you.
 That’s because the normal exchange of emails acts as a trust signal.

 Consider having a separate IP for transactional marketing purposes to maintain security.
 To make your IP valid, start your email sequences/campaigns by sending emails like most people do when using an email account.

 2. Use Form with Confirmed Opt-In Option

-How you choose to collect email addresses is key when it comes to email deliverability.
+How you choose to find email addresses is key when it comes to email deliverability.
 You should collect your emails ethically.
 How?
 Well, you can grow your email address through an opt-in form on your site.